 Littler is the largest law practice in the world exclusively devoted to representing management in every aspect of labor and employment law.
 We serve as a single point of contact for our clients’ global labor and employment needs, helping multinational employers to move their employees across borders, comply with local employee relations laws, and assist employers with such international issues as overseas privacy laws and applying company policies worldwide.

-Our European legal services include 13 offices in the region’s most robust economies, housing nearly 300 local Littler attorneys who collaborate with our working partners in all European jurisdictions, as well as our attorneys in other regions of the world.
+Our European legal services include 19 offices in the region’s most robust economies, housing more than 300 local Littler attorneys who collaborate with our working partners in all European jurisdictions, as well as our attorneys in other regions of the world.

 Our U.S.-UK practice is conveniently serviced by licensed practitioners based in the United States and our local team in London, handling complex and high-value local and cross-border employment, LLP and partnership issues and disputes.
 We provide U.S.- and UK-headquartered companies with advice on contentious and non-contentious matters including supporting transactions, restructuring, data privacy and workplace technology, training, investigations, individual and collective redundancies, TUPE, restrictive covenants, “atypical” workers, working time, holidays, pay, leaves, disabilities.